 Blog Post #15: 2019 Aug 1~ “The Old Camp”

-What are your thoughts when you consider a summer morning and “the old camp”?
+What are your memories of a summer morning and “the old camp”?

 “I’m all packed up, ready to go.”Coon, Burton “The Old Camp”.